-Application Type Application Requirements

-1. Current Service Partners desire a.
-Narrative explaining why added funds

-additional funds for currently are needed and how added funds will
+Application Type Application Requirements Current Service Partners desire additional funds for currently funded services. a.
+Narrative explaining why added funds are needed and how added funds will be used. b.
+A budget for the additional funds.c.

-funded services. be used.

-b.
-A budget for the additional funds.

-c.
 Confirmation of added Local Match.

-2. Current Service Partners desire Submission of an abbreviated application

-funds for a new service. provided by AAAWM.

-3. New Service Partners Submission of a complete proposal.
+2. Current Service Partners desire Submission of an abbreviated application funds for a new service. provided by AAAWM.
+New Service Partners Submission of a complete proposal.